Staying Connected During Quarantine

 What a chaotic and unsettling time we are in, friends.
 Am I right?

-All of the news channels and social media outlets are doing a well enough job of informing all of us about the corona virus- health statistics, symptoms, panic shopping, national guards...okay, I will stop before we start hyperventilating.
+Local and global news outlets are doing a well enough job of informing all of us about the coronavirus including health statistics, symptoms, panic shopping, national guards...okay, I will stop before we start hyperventilating.
 In all seriousness, this chapter of life is causing a lot of fear, frustration, unease, anxiety, and negativity to fester.
 I, too, have been feeling the weight of social distancing and putting some of my life responsibilities on hold until things calm down.
-As many of you are, I am in a state of self-quarantine and I am spending the majority of my time in the house.
-I, too, understand and empathize with how difficult not being with friends or family, not being able to go to public places past 8 p.m., and not being able to buy some of your staple foods at the grocery store can be.
+Like many of you, I am in a state of self-quarantine and I am spending the majority of my time at home.
+I, too, understand and empathize with how challenging it is not to be with friends or family, not being able to be in public places past 8 p.m., and not being able to buy some of your staple foods at the grocery store.

 Belonging to and having a sense of community is important for humans to function.
-Having support systems and social outlets during times of crisis can be the difference between spiraling into a mental health breakdown or rationalizing your situation coming up with ways to problem solve.
+Having support systems and social outlets during times of crisis can be the difference between spiraling into a mental health breakdown or rationalizing your situation by strategizing ways to problem solve.
 I am doing my absolute best to stay positive during this time and focus of what we DO have, what we CAN still do, and the things I am grateful for each day no matter how small.

 This being said, if you are quarantining and social distancing because of covid-19, here are some things you can do to still feel connected to your friends, family, and communities.

 Netflix Party: Google Chrome has a really cool extension that allows you have a virtual movie night with your friends.
 Along with just watching the show or movie together, a chat bar pops up on the side where you all can share your reactions and fan over what you're watching.
 I will most definitely be using this one!